Instructions for Form 990

 with the winning patterns preprinted on the back of the card.
 Included in the definition of pull tabs are “instant bingo,

 ” and other similar scratch-off cards.
-Satellite, internet, and progressive bingo are games conducted in many different places
+Satellite, Internet, and progressive or event bingo are games conducted in many different

-simultaneously and the winners are not all present when the wagers are placed, the winners are determined, and the prizes
+places simultaneously and the winners are not all present when the wagers are placed, the winners are determined, and the

-are distributed.
-Revenue and expenses associated with satellite, internet, and progressive bingo should be included under
+prizes are distributed.
+Revenue and expenses associated with satellite, Internet, and progressive bingo should be included

 Qualified 501(c)(3) bond